The North East

 Mobile coverage is relatively good across the North East. coast.
 The NBN has been rolled out to most areas, however, the more you head towards the North East Tip, the less likely you are to be able to access it.

-Telstra is the only reliable network provider in rural and isolated areas and internet can be slower.
-Many business and accommodations offer free WiFi, like most larger areas.
+Telstra is the only reliable network provider in rural and isolated areas and the internet can be slower.
+Many businesses and accommodations offer free WiFi, like most larger areas.

 Most major petrol companies are available in the North East.
-Fuel is expensive when compared to the mainland, so the purchase of a RACT United card can save you 6 cents per litre.
+Fuel is expensive when compared to the mainland, so the purchase of an RACT United card can save you 6 cents per litre.

-Scottsdale is the only town with a Woolworths outside of Launceston in the region.
+Scottsdale is the only town with Woolworths outside of Launceston in the region.